-Steve Jobs, the founder and CEO of Apple co. believes in collaborative hiring and all the recruits go through it.
-Whether a candidate is applying for marketing or advertising they get introduced to all the other team leads so that they hit the ground running once recruited.
+Steve Jobs, the founder and CEO of Apple co. believes in collaborative hiring, and all the recruits go through it.
+Whether a candidate is applying for marketing or advertising, they get introduced to all the other team leads so that they hit the ground running once recruited.

 Why consider collaborative hiring?

-Improve quality of employees
+Improve the quality of employees

 Apple has been using collaborative hiring for a long time to ensure that every candidate is interviewed by several members from different departments of the company.
 This not only helps them find the best candidates but also gives candidates a chance to understand the company.
-And according to research 66% of candidates prefer interactions with employees to get the insight into the company.
+And according to research, 66% of candidates prefer interactions with employees to get insight into the company.

 Removal of unconscious bias

-Employees that are better cultural fit
+Employees that are a better cultural fit

 Improves candidate experience